TRIPS: Efficient Vision-and-Language Pre-training with Text-Relevant Image Patch Selection: Experiment Results

 \subsubsection{Natural Language for Visual Reasoning}

-The NLVR2 \cite{suhr2018corpus} task requires the model to predict whether a sentence describes a pair of images which is a binary classification task.
-We follow \cite{li2021align} and use two cross-attention layers to process the two input images, and their outputs are merged and fed to the Feed Forward Network (FFN).
+The NLVR2 \cite{Suhr2019ACF} task requires the model to predict whether a sentence describes a pair of images which is a binary classification task.
+We follow \cite{Li2021AlignBF} and use two cross-attention layers to process the two input images, and their outputs are merged and fed to a Feed Forward Network (FFN).
 An MLP classifier is then applied to the output embedding of the text [CLS] token.
-Similarly, in Table~\ref{table:vqa and nlvr}, our SRCL outperforms ALBEF and other existing VLP methods.
+As shown in Table~\ref{table1}, TRIPS has a better performance than existing VLP methods.